alkoclick/alkoclick.github.io/words/Terraform code to blow up when running in default workspace.md

+# Terraform code to blow up when running in default workspace
 ```terraform
 data "external" "no_default_workspace" {
   # This little program will blow up at plan time if you try to run a plan in the default workspace